-- 1. Krietner, Robert and Angelo Kinicki, Orgnizational Behaviour, Tata McGraw Hill, New Delhi - 2.
-McShane, Steven, Mary Glinow and Radha R Sharma, Organizational Behaviour, Tata Mc Graw Hill, New Delhi - 3.
+- Krietner, Robert and Angelo Kinicki, Orgnizational Behaviour, Tata McGraw Hill, New Delhi - McShane, Steven, Mary Glinow and Radha R Sharma, Organizational Behaviour, Tata Mc Graw Hill, New Delhi - 3.
 Robbins, Stephen, Timothy A Judge and Seema Sanghi, Organizational Behaviour, Pearson Education, New Delhi

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.